deepset-ai/haystack/README.md

     cd haystack
     docker-compose pull
     docker-compose up

+    # Or on a GPU machine: docker-compose -f docker-compose-gpu.yml up
 ```

 You should be able to see the following in your terminal window as part of the log output: